 No downloads available

-Collection Summary: Interview of Harold Arberg conducted by Laurin Raikin and Barry Schwartz for the Archives of American Art "Art World in Turmoil" oral history project.
+Summary: Interview of Harold Arberg conducted 1971 December 28, by Laurin Raikin and Barry Schwartz, for the Archives of American Art "Art World in Turmoil" oral history project.

-Biographical/Historical Note: Arts administrator; Arlington, Va.
-Dr. Harold Arberg was the Chief of the Office of Arts and Humanities of the Office of Education, of Health, Education, and Welfare under Pres.
-Nixon.
+Harold Arberg is an arts administrator in Arlington, Virginia.
+Dr. Harold Arberg was the Chief of the Office of Arts and Humanities of the Office of Education, of Health, Education, and Welfare under President Nixon.

 This interview is part of the Archives of American Art Oral History Program, started in 1958 to document the history of the visual arts in the United States, primarily through interviews with artists, historians, dealers, critics and others.